Achievable logoAchievable logo

 Divorce & retirement plans

 Non-qualified plans like traditional and Roth IRAs are divided through transfer incident to divorce orders.
-This process is very similar to the QDRO process, but the order is not required to comply with ERISA.
+This process is similar to the QDRO process, but the order is not required to comply with ERISA.

 When a retirement plan is split, a distribution occurs.
-Good news for the parties involved - the IRS does not tax the distribution.
-The original account owner is not assessed any taxes (ordinary income or penalties), and the new owner (former spouse receiving the assets) is not taxed as long as the funds are rolled over into a similar retirement plan.
-For example, Former Spouse 1 distributes 50% of their 403(b) to Former Spouse 2, who deposits the funds into their traditional IRA.
+The IRS does not tax the distribution itself.
+The original account owner is not assessed taxes (ordinary income or penalties), and the receiving former spouse is not taxed as long as the funds are rolled over into a similar retirement plan.

-If the receiving former spouse does not deposit funds into a similar retirement plan (e.g. transferring funds from a pre-tax 403(b) to an after-tax Roth IRA) or simply takes the distribution in cash, they will pay ordinary income taxes on the amount received.
-For example, Former Spouse 1 distributes retirement assets to Former Spouse 2, who places the funds into their (non-retirement) checking account.
 Additionally, Former Spouse 2 may be subject to the 10% early withdrawal penalty if below age 59 1/2.
 The penalty would apply if the distribution was made by order through a transfer incident to divorce.
-If it were QDRO instead, no early withdrawal penalty would apply.
+If it were a QDRO instead, no early withdrawal penalty would apply.

 Inherited IRAs